What is the Importance of Water Recycling?

 How does a Water recycling system work?

-Why is Water recycling important and what are the advantages of recycling water?
+Why is water recycling important and what are the advantages of recycling water?

 The importance of water recycling can be seen in a community like Flint, Michigan where the water supply is highly polluted.
 The Flint River was polluted for decades, and the town failed to properly recycle and treat it, causing polluted water to flow into numerous homes.
 The town is now dealing with various health issues due to untreated water consumption.